JJHW149/lantrunsolardatagrabber/README.md

 # Lantrun Solar Data Grabber
-Data collection tool for Lantrun solar systems
+Data collection tool for Lantrun and Sapphire solar systems

 ## PVoutLantrun.py
 This python tool makes a request to lantruns solar monitor system to collect the current solar generation and uploads it to PVoutput.org